Choosing Between Firebase and Google Analytics SDKs for App Tracking/

 4. Reporting and the Data Models

-Additionally, there are limitations to the amount of parameters you can attach to events in Firebase that differ greatly from Google Analytics.
+Additionally, there are different schemas for event tracking in Firebase compared to Google Analytics.
 With Google Analytics, you can send different types of hits – screenviews and events, for example.
-To make the distinction between traditional Google Analytics events and Firebase events, Google Analytics events are made up of a few key parameters: event category, event action, and event label (plus a couple others, but they aren’t relevant for this discussion).
-With Firebase, the schema is different – everything is an event (even screenviews are events) and the schema looks like this instead: event name, plus up to 25 additional key-value pairs of parameters that you can set to add context to the event.
-That’s a lot more params than a traditional event hit with Google Analytics.
+Google Analytics events are made up of a few key parameters: event category, event action, and event label (plus a couple others, but they aren’t relevant for this discussion).
+With Firebase, the schema is different – everything is an event (even screenviews are just events) and the schema looks like this instead: event name, plus up to 25 additional key-value pairs of parameters that you can set to add context to the event.
+That’s a lot more available params than a traditional event hit with Google Analytics.
 The downside is that you will not see all of this data in the interface by default – you have to go into the Firebase console and “register” them to have them appear in your reports, and you can only register up to 50 custom event parameters per project (40 numeric, 10 text).
 The data is included in the BigQuery export if you have that enabled though.
+Make sure you keep this in mind when you plan out your reporting needs prior to implementation.

 There are also a lot of differences in the reporting options between these two tools, such as: